Calculate Commission on Sales Orders

 The Complete Script

 This tutorial includes the complete script along with individual steps you can follow to build the script in logical sections.
-The complete script is provided below so that you can copy and paste it into your text editor and save the script as a .js file (for example, ue_calculateCommission.js).
+The complete script is provided below so that you can copy it, paste it into your text editor, and save it as a .js file (for example, ue_calculateCommission.js).

 This tutorial script uses the define

 function, which is required for an entry point script (a script you attach to a script record and deploy).
-You must use the require
+If you want to copy the script into the SuiteScript Debugger and test it, you must use the require

 This sample uses SuiteScript 2.1.
 For more information, see SuiteScript 2.1.